diodz/chile-middle-income-trap/README.md

 ## Data

 All data used comes from Maddison (2018) and it's stored in **data/mpd2018.xlsx**.
-It can also be downloaded from the original website: https://www.rug.nl/ggdc/historicaldevelopment/maddison/data/mpd2018.xlsx.
+It can also be downloaded directly from their [website](https://www.rug.nl/ggdc/historicaldevelopment/maddison/data/mpd2018.xlsx).

 Any use of this data should use the following reference: